sogko/pecker/README.md

 **Pecker framework provides various mechanisms to handle pre- and post-processing for different types of assets to fit your project.**

 ### Overcoming hurdles with browser-caching and versioning issues
 Have you been in a similar situation where you make modifications to, for example a CSS stylesheet, for a web application you're developing, but no matter how many times you refresh the browser, the changes refuse to show up?

 Out of desperation, you manually clear your browser cache and re-launch it.
 Well, after one too many times, you can see how frustrating it is and how it hinders your productivity.

-Browser caching are godsend for visitors using your web application (faster response time and all that), but as a developer, you'd had yourself convinced that it was forged by the Devil itself just to make your application development a living hell.
+Browser caching are godsend for visitors using your web application (faster response time and all that), but as a developer, you'd probably had yourself convinced at one point of time that it was forged by the Devil himself just to make your application development a living hell.

-Googling [cache busting](https://www.google.com.sg/#q=cache+busting), will show you a plethora of ways to deal with aggressive browser cache/
+Try googling [cache busting](https://www.google.com.sg/#q=cache+busting), and it will show you a plethora of ways to deal with aggressive browser cache.

-**Pecker framework provides mechanisms for cache-busting with added advantage of versioning your assets as well**
+**Pecker framework has built-in mechanisms for cache-busting with added advantage of versioning your assets as well**